 Accessibility

-The University Policy on accessibility applies to Generative AI Systems.
-Ensure the AI interface and any materials, such as text, charts, graphics, imagery, audio, video, etc., that are generated by the AI in response to user prompts provide equal access and opportunity for persons with disabilities..
-Equal access and opportunity, as provided by technologies, such as AI, are defined in University policy and an administrative practice letter.
+The UMS Information and Communications Technology Accessibility Policy applies to Generative AI Systems.
+Ensure the AI interface and any materials, such as text, charts, graphics, imagery, audio, video, etc., that are generated by the AI in response to user prompts provide equal access and opportunity for persons with disabilities.
+Equal access and opportunity, as provided by technologies, such as AI, are defined in the university policy and the UMS Information and Communication Technology Accessibility APL .

 Required use of AI in Courses

-When requiring use of Generative AI in courses faculty should follow local requirements and guidelines outlined by their University.
+When requiring the use of Generative AI in courses, faculty should follow local requirements and guidelines outlined by their university.

 References